safar-india-org/safar-website/content/about-us/the-team.md

 +++
-title = "About the Team"
+title = "The Team"
-description = "About the Team" keywords = ["team", "about", "members"] show_sidebar = false
+description = "The Team"
+keywords = ["team", "about", "members"] show_sidebar = false
 one_column = true